SAP/guided-answers-extension/docs/testcases/View Guided Answers Content.md

     a.
 A blank home page
     b.
 Empty search input field
+    c.
+A grid icon for the Product filter
+    d.
+A tag icon for the Component filter

 **GIVEN** the Guided Answer Extension is opened
 **WHEN** the user makes the view port smaller
 **THEN** the Guided Answers Extension adapts:

     a.The search input field falls under the SAP Guided Answers Extension

 ### Search Guided Answers Content

 **GIVEN** the Guided Answer Extension is opened